2022 Most Popular Associate Degree Colleges for Nursing in Rhode Island

 On top of that, you can visit our other rankings for nursing.

-You'll be surrounded by many like-minded peers at Community College of Rhode Island if you want to pursue an associate degree in nursing.
-Located in the small city of Warwick, CCRI is a public college with a large student population.
+You'll be surrounded by many like-minded peers at Community College of Rhode Island if you wish to pursue an associate degree in nursing.
+Located in the city of Warwick, CCRI is a public college with a fairly large student population.
 Potential students might also be interested to know that the school ranks #2 in quality for associate degrees in nursing in Rhode Island.

-Soon after graduating, nursing associate recipients generally make an average of $55,900 in the first five years of their career.
+After graduating, nursing associate recipients generally make around $55,900 at the beginning of their careers.

 You'll be surrounded by many like-minded peers at New England Institute of Technology if you want to pursue an associate degree in nursing.
 New England Tech is a small private not-for-profit school located in the suburb of East Greenwich.
 This isn't the only ranking where the school placed.
 It's also #1 in quality for associate degrees in nursing in Rhode Island.

-Students who graduate with their associate from the nursing program state that they receive average early career income of $56,800.
+Students who graduate with their associate from the nursing program state that they receive average early career earnings of $56,800.

 The bars on the spread charts above show the distribution of the schools on this list +/- one standard deviation from the mean.